Originally published in September 2020, this blog has been expanded and updated with new resources and information by Team JRNI.

 Need some inspiration on how to market yourself authentically?
 Give brand strategist Michelle Rabell's blog a read: Five Marketing Priorities to Boost Your Coaching Business Fast.

-It’s okay to change
+TIP: It’s okay to change

 We’ve recommended that you have clarity about who you want to serve.
 To choose a niche, and build your messaging around it.
 The purpose behind this is to help you connect with the people you want to serve right now.
 But it should never trap you inside a box.